Auth Provider Logout

 O Auth Authorise GET

-Start the browser-based OAuth 2.0 Authorization Code flow with PKCE.
-This endpoint requires a browser session.
-If the account is not signed in, Storyden redirects to the frontend login route instead of returning a protocol redirect to the client application.
+Start the OAuth 2.0 Authorization Code flow with PKCE.
+This endpoint accepts either a browser session (`storyden-session` cookie) or a personal access key (`Authorization: Bearer <key>`), letting a headless script drive the whole flow without ever loading the web frontend.
+If neither credential is present, Storyden redirects to a login URL instead of returning a protocol redirect to the client application; this defaults to the frontend login route and can be changed with `OAUTH_AUTHORISATION_LOGIN_URL`.
 Unlike many OAuth servers, Storyden does not render a consent page from this API endpoint.
-A valid request creates a short-lived pending authorisation request and redirects the browser to the configured frontend authorisation-code consent URL.
+A valid request creates a short-lived pending authorisation request and redirects to the configured authorisation-code consent URL.
+A script can parse `request_id` out of that redirect's query string and drive `/oauth/authorize/consent` directly instead of following the redirect in a browser.
 Custom frontends can change this URL with `OAUTH_AUTHORISATION_CODE_CONSENT_URL`.
 The `scope` parameter follows OAuth 2.0 and is optional.
 Empty or omitted scope means no requested scopes.
 Storyden permission scopes are granted only when allowed by the client and by the signed-in account's current permissions.